Milanesa-chan/Practice-Sudoku-Builder/README.md

 # Practice-Sudoku-Builder
 A simple java app to help you build a valid sudoku grid.
+The project has been archived to move on with more important projects.
+Feel free to do whatever you want with this.

 <img src="https://img.shields.io/badge/Java%20Version-8-green.svg"/>